ashutoshbw/ashutoshbw.github.io/content/garden/locate/index.md

 updated = 2024-03-01
 [taxonomies]
 tags = ["linux"]
+[extra]
+description= "A guide on how to use the locate command of linux." status = "in progress" importance = 3 certainty = "highly likely"
 +++

 If you are feeling lazy and need to search for some file or directory in your _whole system_, then `locate` might be your best friend.
 It can find things super fast from thousands of items with the help of a database created earlier and usually updated automatically once a day.